Italy quarantines millions as coronavirus fatalities jump

 Paraguay has registered its first confirmed case of coronavirus, the health ministry indicated on Saturday.

-In Asia, the mayor of hardest-hit South Korean city Daegu expressed hope the number of new cases may be dropping, after the rate of increase slowed to its lowest in 10 days.
+In Asia, the mayor of hardest-hit South Korean city Daegu, the city hardest hit in South Korea’s outbreak, expressed hope the numbers of new cases may be dropping, after the rate of increase slowed to its lowest in 10 days.
 Authorities reported 272 new cases, giving a total of 7,313 in the country, with 50 dead.

 In the Middle East and Africa infections continue to rise.
 Iran said 194 people had died and 6,566 were now infected, while in Africa Cameroon and Togo confirmed their first cases of the virus on Friday – bringing the number of countries in sub-Saharan Africa reporting infections to five.